 9. Great Jones

 Why it’s good: Great Jones keeps web design consistent with colors, fonts, and logos.
-Special or seasonal products are advertised at the top of the page in the brand’s signature bold colors.
+Special or seasonal products are advertised in the announcement bar at the top of the page in the brand’s signature bold colors.
 The font used within the logo is continued through headings elsewhere on the web page.

 What you can steal: